SVGAPlus/SVGAPlus/packages/renderer.pixi/README.md

 # SVGAPlus PixiRenderer

-You can use PIXI.js to render SVGA graphics.
+You are able to use PIXI.js to render SVGA graphics.

-Just doing few steps and you're on 🔥!
+Just doing a few steps and you are gonna be on 🔥!

 ## Setup